jneem/jekyll-now/_posts/tikz/merge.md

 # This is a draft!

 A [recent paper](https://arxiv.org/abs/1311.3903) suggested a new mathematical point of view on version control.
-I first found out about it from `pijul`, a new version control system (VCS) based around those ideas.
+I first found out about it from `pijul`, a new version control system (VCS) that is loosely inspired by that paper.
 But if you poke around the `pijul` [home page](https://pijul.com/), you won't find many details about what makes it different from existing VCSes.
 So I did a bit of digging, and this series of blog posts is the result.

 In the first part (i.e. this one), I'll go over some of the theory developed in the paper.
 In particular, I'll describe a way to think about patches and